Chronicles of Wormwood

-Chronicles of Wormwood is a comic series consisting of two mini-series and one one-shot, all written by Garth Ennis, drawn by Jacen Burrows, Oscar Jimenez, and others and colored by Andrew Dalhouse.
-Avatar Press is publishing the title.
+Chronicles of Wormwood is a comic book series published by Avatar Press.
+It consists of two six-issue mini-series and one one-shot, all written by Garth Ennis, drawn primarily by Jacen Burrows and Oscar Jimenez, and colored by Andrew Dalhouse.

 Synopsis

 Chronicles of Wormwood is the story of Danny Wormwood, a benevolent Antichrist, with his best friend being a reincarnated Jesus Christ, and a talking rabbit (Jimmy).
 The story follows God (Jesus's father) and Satan's (Danny's father) attempts to convince Danny to begin Armageddon, despite his objections.
 The series also features an afterlife roadtrip and the Vatican's alliance with the devil.
 This latter part puts Danny in extreme danger, as the Holy Roman Church knows Danny's weaknesses and is willing to share.

 Main characters

 Danny Wormwood: The Antichrist and Cable TV executive.
 He is the son of the Devil and a human woman.
 Despite his intended role and supposed inherent evil, he is a good, generally well meaning man (if foul mouthed and slightly manipulative).
 He has decided against starting Armageddon as he believes it is best to just leave humanity to its own devices and decide its own progress.
 He has the power to permanently change one thing a day.

 Jesus: Reborn on Earth to play his part in Armageddon, he becomes Danny's best friend (despite the eternal rivalry of their families from Heaven and Hell).
 He has refused to do any more of God's bidding and started a peace movement to protest the war in Iraq.
 He fell victim to police brutality and went into a coma for several years.
 He came out mildly brain-damaged, though he has recently been seen to making a recovery.
 He was seen explaining socialism and capitalism to 'Fuck Nose' and why one might seem to work while the other doesn't.

 Jimmy: A talking rabbit.
 One of Danny's few friends.
 He tends to torment people online, notably Star Wars fans.
 In the first issue, while explaining his powers, Danny says he doesn't know why he decided to make a talking rabbit.